 If your country is not included in the Hague Convention and your documents cannot be certified with an Apostille, you need to proceed with the double legalization.

-If you go on the academic leave or your study agreement is terminated, your TRP/visa will be revoked within a couple of weeks and you need to go back to your home country.
-You will have to apply for a new national visa in order to come back to Lithuania if your student status is regained.
+Yes.
+If you take academic leave or your study agreement is terminated, your Temporary Residence Permit (TRP) will be revoked within a few weeks.
+In this case, you must leave Lithuania and return to your home country.
+If your student status is later restored, you will need to apply for a new TRP to re-enter Lithuania.

 In order to renew a TRP, you need to have no less than 40 academic credits finished per 1 last study year.
 In case the number of credits is lower and you cannot not provide a valid reason (sickness, the death of a relative, etc.) and supporting documents, the Migration Department might reject your application.